-Johannesburg - The courtroom in the Newlands Magistrate's Court in Johannesburg was packed on Tuesday ahead of the appearance of a man allegedly involved in a shooting that left a 3-year-old boy dead.
+Johannesburg - Policemen lined one side of the Newlands Magistrate's Court which was packed to capacity on Tuesday, ahead of the appearance of a man allegedly implicated in the shooting of a Westbury toddler and another man.

-Mokwena was shot in his right arm.
+The man was shot in the right arm.
 He was treated and discharged.